Azure/Industrial-IoT/docs/opc-publisher/messageformats.md

 ```

 IMPORTANT: Depending on the number of members in an event type and their data types, data set messages contained in a network message can be large.
 In some cases a JSON metadata message can potentially be too large and not fit into IoT Hub Messages which are limited to 256 kB.
 In this case messages might not be sent.
-You can try to use `--me=JsonGzip` to compress event data set messages using Gzip compression, or use `--me=Uadp` which supports network message chuncking (and overcomes any transport limitation).
+You can try to use `--me=JsonGzip` to compress event data set messages using Gzip compression, or use `--me=Uadp` which supports network message chunking (and overcomes any transport limitation).
 If neither help or are an option it is recommended to use an event filter and select the properties needed or disable dataset metadata message sending altogether using `--dm=False`.

 ### Reversible encoding